bloominstituteoftechnology/web-module-project-testing-react/README.md

 ![Stranger Example](project-goals.gif)

-***Make sure to complete your tasks one at a time and complete test each task before proceding forward.***
+***Make sure to complete your tasks one at a time and complete test each task before proceeding forward.***

 ## Instructions
 ### Task 1: Project Set Up